-To recover credit for courses, students will be enrolled in an online program called APEX.
+To recover credit for courses, students will be enrolled in an online program called APEX/Edmentum.
 Courses are selected by the Academic Office for credit recovery.
+Only courses approved in advance by the Academic Office will be accepted for recovery.
 Students must receive a grade of 70 or higher to receive credit.